Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 Proton beam therapy

-Proton beam therapy (PBT) was first selected for review by the HTCC in 2014.
+Proton beam therapy (PBT) was first selected for review by the HTA program in 2014.

-In 2018, PBT was selected for re-review based on newly available published evidence that could change the original coverage determination.
+- In 2018, the HCA director selected PBT for re-review based on newly available published evidence that could change the original coverage determination.

 PBT has the potential to be an important therapeutic option for specific cancers given its physical properties.
 Interest in its use for a variety of clinical applications has grown substantially in recent years.
 There are 12 operating PBT facilities in the U.S., with the most recent facility opening in Seattle, WA in March 2013.
 Fifteen additional centers are currently under construction or in development in the U.S.